Justin-Credible/cordova-plugin-yozio/README.md

 Parameters:

 * eventName (string): The name of the custom event to track.
-* value (number): The value to track with the event.
+* value (number): The optional value to track with the event.

 Example Usage:

     YozioPlugin.trackEvent("Coupon Code", 10);

+    YozioPlugin.trackEvent("Account Linked");